 GeneCards Summary for BAZ2A Gene

-BAZ2A (Bromodomain Adjacent To Zinc Finger Domain, 2A) is a Protein Coding gene.
-Among its related pathways are Gene Expression and RNA Polymerase I Transcription.
+BAZ2A (Bromodomain Adjacent To Zinc Finger Domain 2A) is a Protein Coding gene.
+Among its related pathways are Gene Expression and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include RNA binding and lysine-acetylated histone binding.
 An important paralog of this gene is KAT2A.

 UniProtKB/Swiss-Prot for BAZ2A Gene